Who is Erwin Wurm?

 The car and the house, the two objects which I’ve made fat, were always the most beloved objects of human beings – before they created the iPhone.
 It’s how we address our well-being, our wealth, our coolness.
 It’s social status.

-The Fat Cars have been shown in exhibitions around the world, including stops in San Francisco, Moscow, as well as the Rose Art Museum at Brandeis University in Waltham, Mass.
+The Fat Cars have been shown in exhibitions around the world, including stops in San Francisco, Moscow, and the Rose Art Museum at Brandeis University in Waltham, Mass.

 Wurm also exhibited his works at Lehmann Maupin Gallery in New York and the Galerie Krinzinger in Vienna.
-At Xavier Hufkens, a real-life size, the red first version of Fat Car occupied the main exhibition space of the gallery.
+At Xavier Hufkens, a real-life size, the red first version of Fat Car occupied the gallery’s main exhibition space.
 The sculpted versions in shining, bright colors, images, and drawings were displayed in the adjacent rooms.

-Wurm’s fat projects am at critiquing the consumer culture as well as the Western culture’s appetite for material objects.
+Wurm’s fat projects am at critiquing the consumer culture and the Western culture’s appetite for material objects.
 The artist once noted that many consumers are fascinated with having bigger cars and bigger houses, which is what he creates in these works of art.
 Wurm believes that cars are like a religious symbol in modern culture, so he decided to show that affectation in physical form.

 Wurm gave the idea of sculpture an entirely different meaning and dimension.
 While the Fat Cars appear humorous, Wurm thinks that is beside the point of the sculptures.